pharmacome/curation/using-git.rst

 3. Merge
 --------
-If curation is being done on GitHub, make a "pull request."
-On GitLab, make a "merge request."
+If curation is being done on GitHub, make a `pull request
+<https://help.github.com/articles/creating-a-pull-request/>`_.
+On GitLab, make a `merge request
-This is a place where the final results can be checked one more time for syntactic/semantic correctness with PyBEL, and discussion between curators and managers can occur.
+<https://docs.gitlab.com/ee/gitlab-basics/add-merge-request.html>`_.
+This is a place where the
+final results can be checked one more time for syntactic/semantic correctness with PyBEL, and discussion between curators and managers can occur.

 Each merge/pull request needs a name suitable for the public commit log, since the multiple commits will be combine (through a process known as squashing) before merging onto the master